Roundworm Transmission From Pets to Humans

-Toxocariasis is a zoonotic (animal to human) infection caused by the parasitic roundworms commonly found in the intestine of dogs (Toxocara canis) and cats (T. cati).
+Toxocariasis is an animal to human infection caused by the parasitic roundworms commonly found in the intestine of dogs and cats.

 Toxocara infections can cause OLM, an eye disease that can cause blindness.
 OLM occurs when a microscopic worm enters the eye; it may cause inflammation and formation of a scar on the retina.
 Each year more than 700 people infected with Toxocara experience permanent partial loss of vision.

 Heavier, or repeated Toxocara infections, while rare, can cause VLM, a disease that causes swelling of the body’s organs or central nervous system.
 Symptoms of VLM, which are caused by the movement of the worms through the body, include fever, coughing, asthma, or pneumonia.

 The most common parasite of concern to humans is is often found in puppies.
 Usually contract from the mother before birth or from her milk.
 The larvae mature rapidly in the puppy’s intestines; when the pup is 3 or 4 weeks old, they begin to produce large numbers of eggs that contaminate the environment through the animal’s stool.
 The eggs soon develop into infective larvae.

 You or your children can become infected after accidentally ingesting infective roundworm eggs in soil or other contaminated surfaces.

 See your health care provider to discuss the possibility of infection and, if necessary schedule an examination.
 A blood test is available for diagnosis.

 VLM is treated with anti-parasitic drugs, usually in combination with anti-inflammatory medications.
 Treatment of OLM is more difficult and usually consists of measures to prevent progressive damage to the eye.

 Young children are at highest risk as well as adult owners of dogs and cats.

 - Have your veterinarian treat your dogs and cats, especially young animals, regularly for worms.